gholdys/radyjko-357/README.md

     wifi-password=<your WiFi password>
     stream-id=ye5kghkgcm0uv

+There's also an option to define a second access point like so:

+    wifi-ssid-1=<your WiFi #1 SSID>
+    wifi-password-1=<your WiFi #1 password>
+    wifi-ssid-2=<your WiFi #2 SSID>
+    wifi-password-2=<your WiFi #2 password>
+    stream-id=ye5kghkgcm0uv

-Besides the configuration file, the SD card will also need to store a MP3 file called `jingle.mp3`.
-This file will be played by the player before it is ready to play the stream.
-It improves the perceived performance as the device does need a few seconds to connect to the WiFi access point, then to *Revma* host, parse the redirect response from *Revma* main server and then start playing the audio stream.
+Besides the configuration file, the SD card will also need to store two MP3 files: `jingle.mp3` and `alarm,mp3`.
+The former will be played by the player before it is ready to play the stream while the latter is used for notifying the user about the battery level.
+Both sound files are played during startup and they improve the perceived performance as the device does need a few seconds to connect to the WiFi access point, then to *Revma* host, parse the redirect response from *Revma* main server and then start playing the audio stream.
 Without the jingle, you would hear only silence for a few seconds and that could be a bit confusing - especially since the device has no screen or even blinking LEDs.

+For battery level notification, te device plays three tones in quick succession when the battery is full, two when it is half full and one when it should be recharged.

 ---